 Microblading is a Semi-Permanent Method of Tattooing

 It is often referred to as eyebrow embroidery.
 Feather like strokes are drawn onto the brows with a hand tool instead of machine.
 The pigments are deposited into the upper layer of the dermis, making it shallower than the traditional permanent makeup technique.
 The results are more natural looking, hair like strokes that complement the existing hair.
 This method is ideal for those who are looking to change up their eyebrow shape, eliminate the need to “fill in” to make their brows fuller, or for those who are suffering from hair loss conditions.
-Contraindications include: skin disease, epilepsy, heart disease, severe eczema, someone who scars easily, pregnant and breast feeding, any auto-immune related illness.
+Contraindications include: skin disease, epilepsy, heart disease, severe eczema, someone who scars easily, pregnant and breast feeding, or any auto-immune related illness.

 What to Expect During the Consultation

 We utilize consultations as an opportunity to answer questions.
 The consultation takes 30 minutes.
 During this time we will discuss the procedure and the aftercare to determine the best timing for you.
 We will prescribe you lidocaine for the procedure at this visit.

 I ask my clients to stop taking blood thinners, painkillers, aspirins, vitamin e and fish oil supplements 5-7 days before the procedure.
 Also, if they were to wax, thread, tint their brows or use Botox, they should do it 7 days before they come in.
 Those on Accutane should not have treatment within 6 months of taking the medication.
 You will apply the lidocaine prescription to your brows 60-90 minutes before arriving for the procedure.